bitovi/academy/src/technology-consulting/7-setting-expectations.md

 - **Keep project management tools up to date:** Tools like Jira can provide a single source of truth for the project’s progress.
 Always keep it up to date and add comments to issues if it’s in progress for more than a day.
 - **Summarize project status in weekly updates:** This can be in the form of a Slack post or email, depending on the audience.
 Weekly updates provide a regular way for you to report progress and flag when a blocker needs to be addressed.
 - **Use sprint demos/reviews to show progress:** Ideally, all stakeholders will attend sprint demos to learn more about work that’s being implemented.
 Even if they don’t attend the meeting, it can be recorded and sent to them as a reference.
-- **Use backlog grooming to identify risks:** When refining issues in a backlog, point out the items that are unclear, need answers, or will need stakeholder input before they are worked on.
+- **Use backlog refinement to identify risks:** When refining issues in a backlog, point out the items that are unclear, need answers, or will need stakeholder input before they are worked on.
 The earlier those things can be addressed, the less risky the work will be when it’s picked up.

 Tips and techniques: